lrnv/Copulas.jl/joss/paper.md

 Archimedean copulas are a huge family of copulas that has seen a lot of theoretical work.
 Among others, you may take a look at [@mcneilMultivariateArchimedeanCopulas2009b].
 We use [`WilliamsonTransformations.jl`](https://github.com/lrnv/WilliamsonTransforms.jl/)'s implementation of the Williamson $d$-transfrom to sample from any archimedean copula, including for example the `ClaytonCopula` with negative dependence parameter in any dimension, which is a first to our knowledge.

-The API is consisting of the folloiwng functions:
+The API consists of the following functions:

 ```julia
 ϕ(C::MyArchimedean, t) # Generator